Accessibility & Translation

 • People aged 50+

-Learn construction skills with some of the biggest names in the sector
+Learn green skills with some of the biggest names in the sector

-These Hub partners have committed to the Hub by providing training, work experience opportunities, apprenticeships, curriculum planning, recruitment events, skills shortage research, and jobs.
+These partners have committed to providing training, work experience opportunities, apprenticeships, curriculum planning, recruitment events, skills shortage research, and jobs.

 Morgan Sindall, a key construction and built environment sector employer, Morgan Sindall have 6,000+ staff and a turnover of more than £3 billion.